 Where to stay in Sorrento

 First, we’ll look at the best place to stay in Sorrento.
-For first-time visitors wanting to maximize their 3-day Sorrento itinerary, staying in its historic centre is most convenient.
+If you’re a first-time visitor on a 5 day Amalfi Coast itinerary, staying in its historic centre is most convenient.
 This is what I did and I liked being able to easily walk to the restaurants, bars and shops.
 Alternatively, for a more local experience, try the nearby Sant’Agnello area.

 The best hotels in Sorrento